alemart2/alemart2.github.io/README.md

 - Contains structured descriptions of my job experience.
 - Includes a **Download Resume** button implemented using the `download` attribute, along with Font Awesome icons for styling.

-4. Projects Section -
+### 4. Projects Section -

 Lists several academic projects with descriptions and links to GitHub repositories.
 Includes:

 - A. Project Cards

   - Each project is displayed using custom-styled card components.
   - Cards use shadows, rounded corners, and consistent spacing.

 - B. Automatic Image Carousel (New Feature)

   - The Carcassonne project uses a **JavaScript slideshow** that automatically rotates through multiple images.
   - Built using:
     - Timed function loops in JavaScript
     - Dynamic class switching
     - Responsive, centered image placement using `object-fit` and container rules

 - C. Accordion Component (New Feature) - Each project includes a collapsible **accordion** button. - Clicking reveals a detailed description and GitHub link. - Implemented using: - DOM event listeners - Class toggling - Smooth CSS transitions

-5. Contact Section -
+### 5. Contact Section -

-   Includes a Contact Form based on class assignments, styled to match the overall site theme.
+Includes a Contact Form based on class assignments, styled to match the overall site theme and includes form validation.

 # Outside Sources Used: